Echilon/ServiceConfigurator/README.md

 4. Use the start/stop buttons to control the service

 # Troubleshooting
 If the service fails to start, it's likely the exe path is wrong.
-If you have permission, it should 'just work'
+If you have permission, it should 'just work'.